cybersokari/allure-report-deployer/README.md

 ---

 #### Q4: Do I need a paid Firebase plan?
 - **A**: No, the free Firebase plan is sufficient to host your reports.
-However, you will need to enable billing to use cloud storage, which has [free 5GB of storage](https://firebase.google.com/pricing)
+However, you will need to enable billing to use cloud storage for History and Retries.
+Firebase Storage is free for the first [5GB of storage](https://firebase.google.com/pricing)

 ---